INRIA/scikit-learn-mooc/slides/linear_model.md

 ???
 Linear models work as long as your data could be linearly separable.
-Otherwise, either we could do features augmentation (as we will see in an other lesson), or we could choose a non-linear model.
+Otherwise, either we could do feature augmentation (as we will see in an other lesson), or choose a non-linear model.

 ---
 .center[